Infinite-step stationarity of rotor walk and the wired spanning forest: Proof of the technical lemmas

 Recall the definition of decreasing exhaustion $(Z_R)_{R\geq 0}$ from Section~\ref{subsection: wired spanning forest}.
 We now present the main lemma of this subsection, which gives a probabilistic upper bound for the odometer. \begin{lemma} Suppose that $G$ is a transient graph.
 Then, for any $\varepsilon >0$ and any finite $W \subseteq V$, there exists $K:=K(\varepsilon, G, a,W,Z)$ such that, for any $R\geq 0$,

 where $\rho_R$ is sampled from $\owusf(Z_R)$. \end{lemma}

-We will derive Lemma~\ref{lemma: bounded number of visits to W} as a consequence of the following lemma from~\cite{Chan18}.
-We denote by $\Gc(a,Z)(x)$ the expected number of visits to $x$ by the simple random walk that starts at $x$ and terminated upon hitting $Z$.
+We will derive Lemma~\ref{lemma: bounded number of visits to W} as a consequence of the following lemma from~\cite{Cha19}.
+We denote by $\Gc(a,Z)(x)$ the expected number of visits to $x$ by the simple random walk that starts at $x$ and terminates upon hitting $Z$.

-\begin{lemma}[{\cite[Proposition~3.4]{Chan18}}] Suppose that $Z$ is a nonempty subset of $V$ such that $V \setminus Z$ is finite.
+\begin{lemma}[{\cite[Proposition~3.4]{Cha19}}] Suppose that $Z$ is a nonempty subset of $V$ such that $V \setminus Z$ is finite.
 Then, for any $x \in V$,

 where $\rho$ is sampled from $\owusf(Z)$. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lemma: bounded number of visits to W}] We have for any $K\geq 0$ that

 where the inequality is due to Markov's inequality, and the equality is due to Lemma~\ref{lemma: odometer finite}.
 Now note that $\Gc(a,Z_R)(W)$ increases to $\Gc(a, Z)(W)$ as $R \to \infty$ by \eqref{equation: DecEx}.
 The latter is a finite number as $G$ is transient.